-The FY 2016 Budget, adopted on September 3, 2015, was based on known sources at the time of adoption.
+The fiscal year 2017 Budget, adopted on September 15, 2016, was based on known sources at the time of adoption.
 The budget reflected only guaranteed revenues and necessary expenditures as some of the state-funded programs had not been authorized at this point.
 The Board complied with State Department of Education requirements for budget amendments.
-The Board submitted Amendment #1 on January 15, 2016 to address changes in federal, state, and local funds and other revisions to the General Fund.
-Amendment #2 was submitted on June 15, 2016 to make final budgetary adjustments to all funds and programs.
+The Board submitted Amendment 1 on January 15, 2017, to address changes in federal, state, and local funds and other revisions to the General Fund.
+Amendment 2, was submitted on June 15, 2017, to make final budgetary adjustments to all funds and programs.